dalenfree/azure-resume-challenge/README.md

 I had to:

-- connect to Cosmos
+- connect to Cosmos DB
 - locate the right DB + container
 - increment visitor count
 - return a proper JSON result
 - gracefully handle errors
 - ensure JavaScript could parse everything

-My first version was rough but functional — and the sense of victory was very real.
+My first version was rough but functional, and the sense of victory was very real.
 I admittedly had a great deal of help from ChatGPT on this step.

 **Side Quest:** Move to CLI deployment
 VSCode deployments hung indefinitely (perhaps an issue with VSCode on Linux/Debian?), so I switched entirely to Azure CLI.
 Much faster.